luispasseira/RecruitmentExerciseJumia/README.md

 ### Tech

-This solution was devloped on windows and, due to lack of time, I used WAMP server to be faster.
+This solution was developed on windows and, due to lack of time, I used WAMP server to be faster.
 Other technologies I used for the application run property were:

 * PHP - main point of this solution.
 * Bootstrap - the eyes also eat.
-* JQuery - had to use this because I'm very familiar with it.
+* JQuery - I'm very familiar with it.
-* HTML - duh...
 * DataTables - pagination were extra points.
 * PhpStorm - my favourite
 * PHPUnit - it's always good to test our code.